islep/lab06/README.md

 # lab06
-part1 gets a name as input and says hello to that name
+part1 gets a name as input, then concatenates it with itself and prints it